dominikrys/dns-server/README.md

 Potential areas of improvement:

+- Write tests for:
+  - Client
+  - PacketBuffer
 - Make `write_to_buffer` and `from_buffer` methods not rely on the current buffer position
 - Add comprehensive tests
 - Support replies larger than 512B